Coloradoan lays off 3; Windsor editor accepts buyout

 Persons, 61, said he was not ready to retire and that he hopes to find another journalism job in Northern Colorado.
 His last day is next Friday.

 He decided to accept the package because he was not sure whether another opportunity would arise, he said.
-The package that will pay out over the next year
+The package that will pay out over the next year will help him put his son and daughter through college.

 More breaking news...